 Table~\ref{table:variant} lists mean and standard deviation values of performance and communication overheads over 10 independent trials for each variant under the CIFAR-100 task with the same hyperparameter settings as in the previous experiments.
-Although ``\methodname{} with SQ'' achieves similar test accuracy compared to the canonical~\methodname{} method, it incurs $20.37\%$ higher communication overhead.
-This increase in communication overhead is as a result of the transmission amount rising from $811.79$ MB under~\methodname{} to $977.15$ MB under ``\methodname{} with SQ''.
+Although ``\methodname{} with SQ'' achieved similar test accuracy compared to the canonical~\methodname{} method, it incurred $20.37\%$ higher communication overhead.
+This increment in communication overhead was a result of the transmission amount rising from $811.79$ MB under~\methodname{} to $977.15$ MB under ``\methodname{} with SQ''.
 This demonstrates the advantage of the proposed NNADQ approach in terms of reducing communication overhead.

-When training without the second stage under ``\methodname{} w/o 2nd Stage'', an inferior global FL model is obtained which achieves $3\%$ lower test accuracy compared to the canonical~\methodname{} method.
-Nevertheless, without going through the second stage of training, it incurs $16.99\%$ lower communication overhead (as a result of less message exchanges) compared to the canonical~\methodname{} method.
+When training without the second stage under ``\methodname{} w/o 2nd Stage'', an inferior global FL model was obtained which achieved $3\%$ lower test accuracy compared to the canonical~\methodname{} method.
+Nevertheless, without going through the second stage of training, it incurred $16.99\%$ lower communication overhead (as a result of less message exchanges) compared to the canonical~\methodname{} method.
 This shows that the proposed two-stage training scheme is necessary for producing high quality final models.

-When trained under ``\methodname{} w/o Block Dropout'', the resulting model achieves higher test accuracy compared to the canonical~\methodname{} method (i.e., $2.7\%$ increase in test accuracy).
-However, it incurs $14.10\%$ higher communication overhead due to the transmission amount increasing from $811.79$ MB under~\methodname{} to $926.23$ MB.
+When trained under ``\methodname{} w/o Block Dropout'', the resulting model achieved higher test accuracy compared to the canonical~\methodname{} method (i.e., $2.7\%$ increase in test accuracy).
+However, it incurred $14.10\%$ higher communication overhead due to the transmission amount increasing from $811.79$ MB under~\methodname{} to $926.23$ MB.
 Hence, opportunistic block dropout is helpful in reducing communication overhead while preserving model performance.